kfirstley/kennisha-john.github.io/README.md

 ### How to push work to github
 1) in terminal, type => git add -A
-2) in terminal, type => git commit -m "description in quotes"
+2) in terminal, type => git commit -m ‘description of commit’

 3) in terminal, type => git push

+os install